cpjk/canary/README.md

 In the following example, the `User` with the same id as the `current_user` is only loaded if authorization succeeds.

-### Example
+### Usage Example

 Let's say you have a Phoenix application with a `User` model, and you want to authorize the `current_user` for accessing `User` resources.

-Let's suppose that you have implemented Canada.Can in your `abilities.ex` like so:
+Let's suppose that you have a file named `lib/abilities.ex` that contains your Canada authorization rules like so:

 ```elixir
 defimpl Canada.Can, for: User do